Opus Dei: Relations with Catholic leaders

 Leopoldo Eijo y Garay, the bishop of Madrid, where Opus Dei was born, supported Opus Dei and defended it in the 1940s by saying that "this opus is truly Dei" (this work is truly God's).
-Contrary to attacks of secrecy and heresy, the bishop described Opus Dei's founder as someone who was "open as a child" and "most obedient to the Church hierarchy."
+Contrary to attacks of secrecy and heresy, the bishop described Opus Dei's founder as someone who was "open as a child" and "most obedient to the Church hierarchy".

 In the 1950s, Pope Pius XII told the most senior Australian bishop, Cardinal Norman Gilroy, that Escrivá "is a true saint, a man sent by God for our times".
 Pius XII gave Opus Dei the canonical status of "pontifical right", an institution depending directly and exclusively on the Vatican in its internal governance.
 In 1960, Pope John XXIII commented that Opus Dei opens up "unsuspected horizons of apostolate".
-Furthermore, in 1964, Pope Paul VI praised the organization in a handwritten letter to Escrivá, saying:
+In July 1961, during a visit to Santiago de Compostela, "St Josemaria celebrated Mass in El Pedroso, the adjacent conference centre that had just opened.
+When he finished he was shown the Residence's visitors book ... which contains the dedication written by Cardinal Roncalli, the future St Pope John XXIII" Furthermore, in 1964, Pope Paul VI praised the organization in a handwritten letter to Escrivá, saying:

-Opus Dei is "a vigorous expression of the perennial youth of the Church, fully open to the demands of a modern apostolate...
+Opus Dei is "a vigorous expression of the perennial youth of the Church, fully open to the demands of a modern apostolate ...
 We look with paternal satisfaction on all that Opus Dei has achieved and is achieving for the kingdom of God, the desire of doing good that guides it, the burning love for the Church and its visible head that distinguishes it, and the ardent zeal for souls that impels it along the arduous and difficult paths of the apostolate of presence and witness in every sector of contemporary life."

-The relationship between Paul VI and Opus Dei, according to Alberto Moncada, a doctor of sociology and ex-member, was "stormy."
+The relationship between Paul VI and Opus Dei, according to Alberto Moncada, a doctor of sociology and ex-member, was "stormy".
 After the Second Vatican Council concluded in 1965, Pope Paul VI denied Opus Dei's petition to become a personal prelature, Moncada stated.
 Pope John Paul I, a few years before his election, wrote that Escrivá was more radical than other saints who taught about the universal call to holiness.
-While others emphasized monastic spirituality applied to lay people, Escrivá "it is the material work itself which must be turned into prayer and sanctity," thus providing a lay spirituality.
+While others emphasized monastic spirituality applied to lay people, Escrivá "it is the material work itself which must be turned into prayer and sanctity", thus providing a lay spirituality.

 Criticisms against Opus Dei have prompted Catholic scholars and writers like Piers Paul Read and Vittorio Messori to call Opus Dei a sign of contradiction, in reference to the biblical quote of Jesus as a "sign that is spoken against".
-John Carmel Heenan, Cardinal Archbishop of Westminster said "One of the proofs of God's favor is to be a sign of contradiction.
+John Carmel Heenan, Cardinal Archbishop of Westminster, said: "One of the proofs of God's favor is to be a sign of contradiction.
 Almost all founders of societies in the Church have suffered.
 Monsignor Escrivá de Balaguer is no exception.
 Opus Dei has been attacked, and its motives misunderstood.
 In this country and elsewhere, an inquiry has always vindicated Opus Dei."